Calf Workout: Top Exercises for Building Bigger Calves

 The calf is located on the posterior (back) of the lower leg.
 The calf muscle actually consists of two muscles: the gastrocnemius and the soleus.

 The soleus muscle is the smaller of the two calf muscles and originates along the soleal line and the upper portion of the posterior portion of the fibula.
-Just like the gastrocnemius, it inserts at the posterior calcaneus via the Achilles tendon.
+Like the gastrocnemius, it inserts at the posterior calcaneus via the Achilles tendon.
 It also plays a role in plantar flexion.

 Along with several other leg muscles, the calf muscles play an important role in how an individual stands, walks, runs, and jumps, making them essential muscles for both daily living and performance-based activities.